benlindsay/benblog/source/_posts/2016-01-05-life-is-better-with-git.markdown

 $ git push -u origin --all
 {% endcodeblock %}

-As you can see, Git asked me for my Bitbucket password, then spat out a bunch of stuff basically saying it successfully pushed our project up to Bitbucket.
+Git will ask you for your Bitbucket password after the push command, then it will spit out a bunch of stuff basically saying it successfully pushed your project up to Bitbucket.
 Now, if you refresh your Bitbucket page, it should look like this:

 ![Bitbucket Repository Page After First Push](/images/bitbucket_repo_after_first_push.png 'Bitbucket Repository Page After First Push')